sofvanh/mosaic-labs-website/posts/community-notes-by-x.md

 title: "Community Notes by X"
 date: "2024-03-19"
 author: "Nicholas Kees Dupuis"
-description: "How X's Community Notes algorithm surfaces fact-checks with cross-partisan support"
+description: "Explanation of how X's Community Notes algorithm crowdsources fact-checking by promoting content with cross-partisan support."
 ---
 I did an exploration into how [Community Notes](https://en.wikipedia.org/wiki/Community_Notes) (formerly Birdwatch) from X (formerly Twitter) works, and how its algorithm decides which notes get displayed to the wider community.
 In this post, I’ll share and explain what I found, as well as offer some comments.